-If you'll be using Esri-provided services, such as basemaps and ArcGIS Living Atlas of the World content and data from ArcGIS Online, the machine hosting Portal for ArcGIS will need access to the Internet.
+If you'll be using services provided by Esri, such as basemaps and ArcGIS Living Atlas of the World content and data from ArcGIS Online, the machine hosting Portal for ArcGIS will need access to the Internet.
 If your portal will not have access to the Internet, you'll need to perform some additional configuration steps to ensure your portal is pointing to local resources.
-For instructions, see Configuring a disconnected deployment.
+For instructions, see Configure a disconnected deployment.